 "There is no sincerer love than the love of food."George Bernard Shaw

-Those "unlimited bread sticks and salad" chains may be fine for an ordinary date night but for a special romantic dinner like Valentine's Day, somehow surf & turf has always been thought to be the great aphrodisiac, and nothing says "I love you" like home cooking.
+Those "unlimited bread sticks and salad" chains may be fine for an ordinary date night but for a special romantic dinner like Valentine's Day, somehow surf and turf has always been thought to be the great aphrodisiac, and nothing says "I love you" like home cooking.

 Surf & Turf is traditionally a filet mignon and lobster, but you can use other steaks.
 Click here for more on beef cuts.
 And interestingly, when you buy just a lobster tail, you almost always get a frozen tail from a warm water lobster, a breed that doesn't have the big meaty claws of cold water lobsters.
 They are delicious, and perfect for this dish.
 If you are a Maine lobster devotee, make sure to buy a live whole lobster with claws.
 Click here for more about lobster types as well as some interesting pictures.

 Grilled Surf and Turf Recipe: Smoked Filet Mignon And Butter Poached Lobster